 European gender equality strategies help address some of the remaining gender gaps like the employment gab between men and women.
 GEEA helped improve women’s presence in the labor market by facilitating the work-life balance and promoting female entrepreneurship.
 The project intended to raise awareness regarding equal opportunities especially in VET education and promoted entrepreneurship education as a solution to the gender gap in the employment rate

-It is important to actively involve migrant women in the European society.
+It is important to actively involve migrant women in the European society to achieve Gender Equality.
 Urbagri4women is an implementing AMIF project, specifically created to provide migrant women with the opportunity to escape unemployment by integrating them in the receiving society with urban agricultural practices.

 The aim of these projects is simple.
 To take steps towards securing social integration, employment and financial independence for the migrants, by helping them develop basic skills and key competences.
 The methodology used to support the entrepreneurship evolution of the immigrants has been developed by the iED and other experienced organizations on sensitive matters like the migration phenomenon.